Skip to:

 Entry requirements

 Where the applicant's academic profile shows no evidence of training in research methods, it will normally be recommended that students first complete an MSc or MRes programme to prepare them for MPhil/PhD studies.
+An academic record of first-author publications in peer reviewed journals is desirable to show commitment in a research career.

 Substantial employment or research experience may be considered for some subject areas alongside or in place of academic qualifications.
-For the Clinical MRes programme, applicants are required to be registered with a clinical professional group such as Nursing, an Allied Health profession or Medicine.

 English requirements